 "People rarely show all of their symptoms to just one department or group on campus.
 A professor may see a problem in an essay, the campus police may endure belligerent statements, a resident assistant may notice the student is a loner, the counseling center may notice that the student fails to appear for a follow-up visit.
 Acting independently, no department is likely to solve the problem.
-In short, colleges must recognize that managing an educational environment is a team effort, calling for collaboration and multilateral solutions" (Chronicle of Higher Education, 2007).
+In short, colleges must recognize that managing an educational environment is a team effort, calling for collaboration and multilateral solutions."

 When in doubt, please report.
-Your reported concern could be critical to the CARE Team as we seek to determine whether an expressed concern is an isolated event or a sign that a student has more serious issues.
+Your reported concern could be critical to the Care Team as we seek to determine whether an expressed concern is an isolated event or a sign that a student is experiencing more significant challenges.

 We require a reporter to share their name and contact information to ensure that we are able to follow up on a report to the best of our ability.
 Sometimes, it may be necessary for us to contact the reporter to obtain supplemental information.